CtrlK

 Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This is an excellent skill description that clearly defines a narrow, specific task with concrete actions, explicit trigger conditions, and domain-specific terminology.
-It covers what the skill does, when to use it, and the specific outputs and verification steps involved.
-The only minor note is the use of second person ('when you need'), but the rest of the description uses third person for actions, so the impact is minimal.
+It covers what the skill does, when to use it, and the specific outputs and verification steps, making it easy for Claude to select appropriately from a large skill set.

 DimensionReasoningScore